babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 ## Modules and Contracts

-### Babylon Side
+### Babylon Genesis Side

-On the babylon side, the main module is the Babylon `btcstaking` module, which provides the functionality of Babylon Staking integration.
-It is responsible for managing the staking and unstaking of BTC, as well as providing the finality providers with the necessary information to operate.
+On the Babylon Genesis side, the main module is the `x/btcstaking` module, which provides the functionality of Babylon Staking integration.
+It is responsible for tracking the staking and unstaking of BTC, as well as providing the finality providers with the necessary information to operate.
 There's also a `x/btcstkconsumer` module, which is responsible for managing the staking part that is specific to the Consumer chains.
-The `btcstkconsumer` module interacts with the `zoneconcierge` module, which is responsible for managing the restaking of BTC on the Bitcoin Supercharged Networks (BSNs).
+The `x/btcstkconsumer` module interacts with the `x/zoneconcierge` module, which is responsible for managing the restaking of BTC on the Bitcoin Supercharged Networks (BSNs).
-The BSN is a network of Cosmos chains that are integrated with Babylon Staking, and receive economic security from Bitcoin.
+The Cosmos BSNs are a network of Cosmos chains that are integrated with Babylon Staking, and receive economic security from Bitcoin.

 ### Cosmos BSN Side

-On the BSN side, the main contract is the `btc-staking` contract, which is responsible for managing the staking and unstaking of BTC on the BSN.
+On the BSN side, the main contract is the `btc-staking` contract, which is responsible for tracking the staking and unstaking of BTC on the BSN.
 It has the necessary information related to delegations of Bitcoin on the BSN.
-The `btc-staking` contract interacts with Babylon through the `babylon` smart contract, which is responsible for managing the communication between Babylon and the BSN over IBC.
-The `babylon-contract` contract is responsible for handling the IBC messages and relaying them to the appropriate contracts on the BSN side.
+The `btc-staking` contract interacts with Babylon Genesis through the `babylon` smart contract, which is responsible for managing the communication between Babylon and the BSN over IBC.
+The `babylon` contract is also responsible for relaying the messages to the appropriate contracts on the BSN side.
-It also deals with contract's instantiation, and with storing the information of a transfer channel between the BSN and Babylon, for opt-in rewards transfer in the form of the BSN's native token, to Babylon.
+It also deals with contract's instantiation, and with storing the information of a transfer channel between the BSN and Babylon Genesis, for opt-in rewards transfer in the form of the BSN's native token, to Babylon Genesis.

 Another important contract on the BSN side is the `btc-finality` contract, which handles the information about signatures and public randomness sent by